chrisbrickey/depot1/README.md

+# depot1

+This is a Rails app that allows administrators to fill a product catalog and end-users to shop and purchase those items.

-# README
+# Setup

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version: 2.4.0p0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version: 5.0.2
+* Start server: `bin/rails server`

+# Tests

+* Run tests: `bin/rails test`

+# Upcoming Features

+* Fix bug with English/Spanish toggle
+* Pass tests (app runs on local server but multiple tests are failing)